 Leaky gut syndrome is an unofficial term used to describe a collection of symptoms that center on damage in the lining of the large intestine.
-This damage apparently gives undigested food particles and toxins access to the bloodstream by producing minute gaps in the intestinal wall.
-While there is controversy regarding some of the purported effects of leaky gut syndrome, most doctors believe that unusual permeability in the large intestine can cause real health problems.
-People who abuse alcohol commonly experience significant changes in their intestinal function.
-These changes can potentially support the onset of leaky gut syndrome, or worsen its effects once it appears.
+This damage gives undigested food particles and toxins access to the bloodstream by producing minute gaps in the intestinal wall.
+There is controversy regarding some of the purported effects of leaky gut syndrome.
+However, most doctors believe that unusual permeability in the large intestine can cause real health problems.
+People who abuse alcohol may experience significant changes in their intestinal function.
+These changes can potentially support the onset of leaky gut syndrome or worsen its effects once it appears.
 If you’re wondering about the effects of alcohol abuse and leaky gut syndrome, The Ranch TN can help.
 Call 1.844.876.7680 to learn more about our alcohol addiction treatment center and other treatment options available.

 Leaky Gut Syndrome Basics

 In medical terms, syndromes are different than diseases.
 Diseases feature specific collections of symptoms that have unique, distinguishable underlying causes.
 On the other hand, syndromes feature symptoms that happen to appear at the same time and have a number of potential known or unknown underlying causes.
 The symptoms associated with the presence of leaky gut syndrome include:

 It can also lead to psychological problems such as memory impairment and depression.